Lance-Free/request/README.md

 # Request

 The `request` package provides a simple and flexible way to perform HTTP requests in Go.
-It abstracts away the complexities of making HTTP requests and handling responses, allowing developers to focus on building robust applications.
+It abstracts away the complexities of making HTTP requests and handling responses for RESTful APIs.

 ## Usage